Managing Anxiety: A Handout for Families of Children with Food Allergies

 Exercise-induced hives.
 These are brought on by physical activity and often affect the neck area.

 Chronic urticaria.
 These are hives that keep coming back, with no known cause.
+This is the most common form of frequent hives.

 You can also develop hives from stress, certain infections, animal dander, materials such as latex, and insect stings.
 They can also be a sign of a more serious health problem, such as liver disease.